You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 The more I research the ingredients used in chemically-based products (such as hair products, lotions, baby oil, etc) the more shocked I am that the Food and Drug Administration (FDA) hasn’t banned them yet.

-I wish the US would step in for the sake of our health, as the European Union did for their region, and ban these hazardous products.
+I wish the United States government would step in for the sake of our health, as the European Union did for their region, and ban these hazardous products.
 But unfortunately, there’s a huge demand and market for them.
 [End of rant.]

 Unnatural products are chemically manufactured to mimic what nature provides for us.
 But if nature is still available to us, why don’t we go straight to the original thing?
-I’m in awe of the diverse healing properties of plants, roots, and herbs—many of which are available to us in the form of essential oils.
+I’m in awe of the diverse healing properties of plants, roots, and herbs—many of which are available to us in the form of pure essential oils, teas, and herbal extracts.

 Dreadlocks are not a 21st-century hairstyle.
 They have been around for ages.
 How do you think our loc’d ancestors survived without creams, waxes, and all the other junk people are putting in their hair nowadays?
 I’m willing to bet that they survived just fine and I’m sure you’ll be better off without all those things too.